Thursday, September 26, 2024

 Bilge Ebiri (TFF 2024): "Nora Fingscheidt’s potent and visually sumptuous drama stars Saoirse Ronan as a woman both existentially and physically submerged.
 Fingscheidt and Amy Liptrot adapt Liptrot’s 2016 memoir of addiction and recovery into the story of Rona, a young biologist who returns home to the Orkney islands to flee her troubled past and to regain a sense of herself.
 But even in relative isolation, a stable, quiet life eludes her.
 As Rona researches the flora, fauna, and mythology of the Orkneys, while also dealing with her own troubled family, she begins to see herself as a wayward essence—lost in both the spiritual fog of the city (seen in dreamy flashbacks) and the heady, windswept immediacy of life on the coast.
 Ronan, who also produces the film, offers one of the most commanding performances of her career, portraying a complex, adrift character whose restlessness is matched both by the inventiveness of Fingscheidt’s immersive filmmaking and the wildness of the ocean that surrounds her." –Bilge Ebiri (UK-Germany, 2024, 118 min)

-AA: Nora Fingscheidt's The Outrun is the second film I see from her, after the extraordinary Der Systemsprenger / System Crasher (DE 2019), one of the greatest movies of that year and with Helena Zengel in the most powerful performance of the year with Joaquin Phoenix in Joker.
+AA: Nora Fingscheidt's The Outrun is the second film I see from her, after the extraordinary Systemsprenger / System Crasher (DE 2019), one of the greatest movies of that year and with Helena Zengel in the most powerful performance of the year with Joaquin Phoenix in Joker.

 The Outrun is based on an acclaimed book, a recovery memoir by Amy Liptrot, set in Orkney and dealing with rehabilitation from alcoholism.

-The Outrun does not grow into one of the cinema's unforgettable accounts of alcoholism, and Saoirse Ronan's performance is not one of the greatest portraits of an alcoholic.
-Perhaps Nora Fingscheidt did not find the right spark working abroad, perhaps Saoirse Ronan failed to connect with the inner life of an alcoholic.
+However, The Outrun does not grow into one of the cinema's unforgettable accounts of alcoholism, and Saoirse Ronan's performance is not an immortal portrait of an alcoholic.
+Perhaps Nora Fingscheidt did not find the right spark abroad, perhaps Saoirse Ronan failed to connect with the inner life of an alcoholic.

 No comments: